davidwalschots/davidwalschots.github.io/_posts/2023-12-25-model-binding-away-from-primitive-obsession-in-aspnet-web-apis.markdown

 > Apply the `[FromBody]` attribute to a parameter to populate its properties from the body of an HTTP request.
 The ASP.NET Core runtime delegates the responsibility of reading the body to an input formatter.

-To process a HTTP request body containing JSON, a `JsonConverter<T>` must be created.
+A `JsonConverter<T>` is used to process a HTTP request body containing JSON.
 An initial implementation could be:

 {% highlight csharp %}
 // Declaring the converter on the type itself.